hummusonrails/mario/README.md

 # Mario Booth Activity

-[Mario.js](www.garrettjohnson.net/mario "Mario.js") is a clone of Super Mario Bros. for the Nintendo Entertainment System, implemented in Javascript.
-It implements a hand-built game engine using the HTML5 Canvas.
+This is a JavaScript clone of Super Mario Bros. designed for event booth activities, it comes in several parts:

-> [!CAUTION]
-> This project is for demonstration only.
-If you really want to play Mario, please do it on a console.
-The graphics, sounds, and original design of Super Mario Bros. are all owned by Nintendo.

-This fork of the code is designed to be run as a booth activity at an event.
-It comes in several parts:

 - The Mario game itself
 - A backend Express server to send the game data to Couchbase and to the frontend